ethereum/devp2p/discv5/discv5-theory.md

   case.
 - Otherwise the ad may be placed immediately.

-Tickets are opaque objects, not unlike HTTP session cookies.
+Tickets are opaque objects storing arbitrary information determined by the issuing node.
 While details of encoding and ticket validation are up to the implementation, tickets must contain enough information to verify that:

 - The node attempting to use the ticket is the node which requested it.
 - The ticket is valid for a single topic only.